Crich Baptist Church – Proclaiming Christ to All

 All of us at Crich Baptist Church, in Derbyshire are pleased that you have called in on us, thank you for dropping by.
 We hope that you will be able to stay awhile and fellowship with us.

-We are an Independent Baptist Church, and believe ourselves to be a warm and welcoming evangelical church, that is a Christ centred, Bible believing, Gospel preaching church with a compassionate heart.
+Crich Baptist Church is an Independent Reformed Baptist Church, and we believe ourselves to be a warm and welcoming evangelical church, that is a Christ centred, Bible believing, Gospel preaching church with a compassionate heart.
 We are Reformed in doctrine, teaching that salvation is by grace alone, in Christ alone, through faith alone, We seek to lovingly commend Christ to all, having a heart for Mission, locally, and supporting missionaries in several different countries.
 We endeavour to “earnestly contend for the faith which was once delivered unto the saints”!
 (Jude v3)

 Chris Hand, our pastor, has been with us since December 2000, prior to that he had been the pastor of a church in Lewisham, South London.